 \section{Architecture and methodology}

-The facility layout problem concerns placing a set of facilities (machines, departments, storage areas, etc.) inside a bounded site to optimise one or more performance measures.
-Practical FLP variations span multiple dimensions that materially affect solver choice and complexity.
+The FLP concerns placing a set of facilities (machines, departments, storage areas, etc.) inside a bounded site to optimize one or more performance measures.
+While Figure 1 provides a simple illustration of the FLP layout context, the practical problem spans multiple dimensions that materially affect solver choice and complexity.
 These begin with geometric representation, from the equal-area rectangles of early models \cite{ref4} to the unequal area, aspect-ratio rectangles and general polygons of modern applications \cite{ref1}.
 The problem scale is equally decisive \cite{ref18}, with the objective structure further constraining algorithm suitability, as single-objective methods, for example, minimizing material-handling cost, efficient area utilisation, minimizing material flow, may be ineffective for multi-objective trade-offs, for example, cost vs. safety vs. maintainability and vice versa \cite{ref20}.
 Then the constraint coupling fundamentally shapes the feasibility landscape, including non-overlap, adjacency requirements, boundary constraints, and other geometric or operational limits.
 Together, these factors create a vast search space, leading to high variability in algorithm performance across different FLP instances.
-This diversity, as discussed in Section 2, underscores the necessity for a specialised algorithm recommendation method to adjust to each case's unique features.
+This diversity, as discussed in Section 1, underscores the necessity for a specialised algorithm recommendation method to adjust to each case's unique features.

 Bridging this gap requires a systematic algorithm-selection approach that moves beyond generic recommendations.
-An ideal method must perform instance-aware matching, aligning suggestions with the specific scale, geometry, and constraints of the input account for objective type, ensuring alignment with single- or multi-objective goals and provide constraint-handling guidance, recommending methods such as repair operators, penalty functions, or exact feasibility checks.
+An ideal method must perform instance-aware matching, aligning suggestions with the specific scale, geometry, and constraints of the input account for objective type, ensuring alignment with single- or multi-objective goals and providing constraint-handling guidance, recommending methods, for example, repair operators, penalty functions, or exact feasibility checks.
 Beyond naming a method, it should supply validated algorithm parameters, such as population size for a genetic algorithm and starting temperature and cooling schedule for simulated annealing, as users often lack expertise in setting effective hyperparameters.
 For adoption, the method must ensure explainability and provenance, justifying recommendations with historical performance data, and deliver actionable outputs.